sparkflows/sparkflows-docs/docs/aws/admin-guide/ecs-fargate-sparkflows-deployment/configuration.rst

-Service is deployed with containers running the tasks, alb and target group.
+Service is deployed with containers running the tasks, ALB and target group.

 .. figure:: ../../../_assets/aws/ecs-fargate-sparkflows-deployment/ecs-alb-1.png
    :alt: aws
    :width: 60%

-Use the DNS Name from running application load balancer.
+Use the DNS name from the running application load balancer.